xubingyue/avocadodb/Documentation/DocuBlocks/JSF_foxx_repository_collection.md

-The wrapped ArangoDB collection object.
+The wrapped AvocadoDB collection object.